 The publication's Lead Author is responsible for the life-cycle management (concept submission, development, scientific reviews, finalization and implementation) to ensure the accuracy and integrity of the publication.
 The Lead Author has the primary responsibility for the content/submission from suggesting a publication concept, writing the publication, ensuring the publication undergoes all MTN-required scientific reviews (including Co-Author and MRC, and PPC and Product Developer(s), as applicable).
-For publications suggested by an MTN working group (i.e., Community Working Group (CWG) and others), or by a Clinical Trials Unit/Clinical Research Site (i.e., a site-specific publication), the working group or site share the responsibility.
+For publications suggested by an MTN working group (i.e., the Biomedical Science Working Group (BSWG) and others), or by a Clinical Trials Unit/Clinical Research Site (i.e., a site-specific publication), the working group or site share the responsibility.